learning-paths/pathway-clojure/content/index.md

 This section seeks to explore and discover these various methods of code execution and ultimately help determine which method is best suited for which objectives.
 However, let's keep things simple at first and build up from there.

 Tutorial pre-requisite: Below we run shell commands.
-If you're not familiar with the running commands from your system's shell or terminal (or is you're a Windows user), please first read the section [Command Line Quick Start](#command-line-quick-start).
+If you're not familiar with the running commands from your system's shell or terminal (or if you're a Windows user), please first read the section [Command Line Quick Start](#command-line-quick-start).

 ### Clojure on the JVM